TIBCOSoftware/snappydata/docs/howto.md

 <a id="howto-external-client"></a>
 ## How to Connect to the Cluster from External Clients

-You can also connect to the SnappyData cluster from a different network as client (DbVisualizer, SQuirreL SQL etc.). </br>For example, you can connect to the cluster on AWS when connecting as a client from your local machine.
+You can also connect to the SnappyData cluster from a different network as a client (DbVisualizer, SQuirreL SQL etc.). </br>For example, you can connect to the cluster on AWS when connecting as a client from your local machine.

 When [starting the locator and server](configuring_cluster/configuring_cluster.md) set the following properties in the *conf/locators* and *conf/servers* files: